See how the Wells Fargo Propel American Express earns you one of the highest sign-up bonuses for a card with no annual fee.

-What is the Wells Fargo Propel American Express Card worth in the first year?
+What is the Wells Fargo Propel American Express card worth in the first year?

-|Wells Fargo Propel American Express Card|
+|Wells Fargo Propel American Express® card|

+Why use it?
 The Wells Fargo Propel card offers some of the best rewards you can get out of a no-annual fee card.

-|Estimated earnings in first year ($1,325 monthly spend)
+|Estimated earnings in first year ($1,325 monthly spend)|

 Unlike many rewards cards with bonus categories, the Wells Fargo Propel doesn’t place a spending cap on the purchases that earn you more points.
 That means you can weigh your spending more heavily toward these charges to get even more rewards.

-Recent changes to the Wells Fargo Propel Card
+Recent changes to the Wells Fargo Propel card

 Wells Fargo Propel American Express Card Recent Changes